helenarichie/helenarichie.github.io/_tabs/food.md

 icon: fas fa-bread-slice
 order: 3
 ---
-# A Little Food Blog
-Just some pics of food that I made that spark joy!
+## A little food blog with some pics of food that I made that spark joy!

 # March 13th, 2022
 ## Baked Alaska